mpetrovich/dash/CONTRIBUTING.md

 #### 2. Define the new `squares` operation as a freestanding function within the `Dash` namespace.

-Leverage other Dash operations to keep the code simple and performant, and remember to include function-level phpdocs.
+Leverage other Dash operations to keep the code simple and performant.
+Write function-level phpdocs that include category, parameters, return values, any exceptions, and examples.

 Note that since the file is within the `Dash` namespace, other operations can be accessed without the `Dash\` namespace qualifier.
+Remember to escape native global functions that have the same name as Dash functions (eg. `count()`, `implode()`).

 ```php
 <?php